jace-ys/lab-automation/docs/development.md

 # Development

-This is a quick guide on how you can get started with developing and extending the lab automation system.
+This is a quick guide on how you can get started with developing and extending ULAS.
 More in-depth documentation for each service can be found in their respective README's.

 ## Minimum Requirements